mailtoharshit/sldsx/README.md

 ## Support
-This project is built as a 'labs' project and while a small team within Salesforce will try to maintain it, it is so not officially supported.
+This project is built as a 'labs' project and while a small team within Salesforce will try to maintain it, but it is so not officially supported.